 -If you blow off an enemy's left torso, then try to use that opening to land shots on their Center Torso [from the left side].
 A weakened side is the best side to shoot at since the damage you inflict is "programmably" shunted inwards if you pummel destroyed pieces of Mech.
 Basically, you can Center Torso-Core someone by shooting their side enough.

 -Here is a Hypothetical combat Situation where both teams have 4 identical Mechs, each Mech has the firepower to destroy 25% of an Enemy Mech's Health per firing turn, and all 8 Mechs fire at the same time each turn.
 In one case (the top half of the image), each Mech simply targets an Enemy and fires, dealing damage equally to everyone.
 No team gets an advantage here, and the fourth firing round will kill all 8 Mechs.

 In the Focused Fire Example (bottom half of the image, only), the "Top" team has the ability to kill 1 opponent each and every firing round, whereas the "bottom" team has to whittle away at their opponents.
-The Top team is reducing their opponents' firepower-output capacity each time they focus and kill an opponent because fewer enemy guns are active on the field, thus at the end of Round 4 the Health Levels will be as such:
+The Top team (int his bottom example) is reducing their opponents' firepower-output capacity each time they focus and kill an opponent because fewer enemy guns are active on the field, thus at the end of Round 4 the Health Levels will be as such:

 Focused Fire Mech 1 - 75%